Wildfire won’t wait for you to make a plan.

 Arrow to expand

-What does extreme risk mean?
+What does an extreme fire danger rating mean?

 What should I do?